RyanRearden/RyanRearden/README.md

 Hello!
-My name is Ryan, I am a college student interested in VR simultation--especially through Unity.
+My name is Ryan, I am a college student interested in software engineering.
+Everyday I aspire to grow my computer science knowledge and learn cool things along the way!
-I am currently learning how to improve my Unity and Blender skills by creating many stills, animations, and games for fun!

 <!---
 RyanRearden/RyanRearden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.